 I live outside Canada.
 Can I work with you?

 At this time, I’m licensed to practice in Ontario only.
-I’m able to work with patients virtually from anywhere in Ontario.
+I’m able to work with patients virtually who are currently in Ontario.

 Are there any tax benefits for naturopathic treatments?